-Elements of Statistics I Fall 2015

-MATH 130.01 (3 credits), M-W-F, 08:00A-08:50A, Wickersham 218
+Elements of Statistics I Fall 2017 MATH 130.01 (3 credits), M_W_F, 08:00A-08:50A, Wickersham 115

-Prerequisites: Mathematics placement (MPT 130) or any 100-level mathematics course is the prerequisite for this course.1

-Instructor: Dr. Buchanan
+- Prerequisites: Mathematics placement (MPT 130) or any 100-level mathematics course is the prerequisite for this course.1 - Instructor: Dr. Buchanan

-Office: Wickersham 217-1, Phone: 871-7305, FAX: 871-7948 Office Hours: 09:00A-09:50A (MTuWThF), or by appointment
+Office: Wickersham 217-1, Phone: 871-7305, FAX: 871-7948 Office Hours: 09:00A-09:50A (MTuWThF), or by appointment Email: Robert.Buchanan@millersville.edu

-Email: Robert.Buchanan@millersville.edu

-Textbook: Fundamentals of Statistics, 4th edition, Michael Sullivan III, Pearson Publishing, Upper Saddle River, NJ (2012) ISBN: 978-0321838704.
+Textbook: Fundamentals of Statistics, 5th edition, Michael Sullivan III, Pearson Publishing, Upper Saddle River, NJ (2018) ISBN: 978-1269318976.

+The ISBN is for a bundle including a paper copy of the textbook and an access code for the MyLab website accompanying the textbook (which includes an online copy of the book).
+You will need the access code to complete the homework assignments.
 You will also need a basic scientific calculator such as the TI-30X IIS or a graphing calculator such as the TI-84 Plus.

-Objectives: MATH 130 is an introductory probability and statistics course requiring no prior background in these topics.
+- Objectives: MATH 130 is an introductory probability and statistics course requiring no prior background in these topics.
 Students will need some skills with elementary algebra and a calculator.
-Throughout this course and semester the instructor plans:

-- to introduce students to elementary probability and its applications, - to introduce students to some basic methods of statistical analysis, - to provide enough statistical training so that students can read research articles, communicate with statisticians, and interpret computer outputs involving means, standard errors, significance levels, confidence limits and other fundamental measures, and - to introduce students to a statistical computing package (Minitab) and use this package to solve problems in probability and statistics.
+Throughout this course and semester the instructor plans: - to introduce students to elementary probability and its applications, - to introduce students to some basic methods of statistical analysis, - to provide enough statistical training so that students can read research articles, communicate with statisticians, and interpret computer outputs involving means, standard errors, significance levels, confidence limits and other fundamental measures, and - to introduce students to a statistical computing package (Minitab) and use this package to solve problems in probability and statistics.